tusharf5/tusharsharma.dev/content/posts/2021-05-16/index.md

 Did you notice the _AWS API Call via CloudTrail_?
 This tells that this event is being provided by CloudTrail.

-Now we can listen to these events using a complete serverless set up so we only pay for what we use.

-There are other ways to listen to events in an AWS account but this seems to be my go-to way of doing it.
-I hope you liked the article.
+The great thing about the above setup is that it is completely serverless so we only pay for what we use.
+There are other ways to listen to events in an AWS account but this seems to be my new go-to way of doing it.

 Thank you for reading.